Rwanda Gorilla Trekking, Permits, Cost, Best Time

 Use a waterproof bag for your camera.

-The Gorilla Trekking Rules
+Gorilla Trekking Rules in Rwanda

 Keep your voice low when you are near the gorillas.